Irfan-gitt/Tarz-Ai-assistant/README.md

 - Windows 10/11
 - Python 3.11
-- An NVIDIA GPU is strongly recommended (Whisper + EasyOCR run much faster on CUDA).
+- An NVIDIA GPU is recommended (the wake-word model runs much faster on CUDA).
 It will fall back to CPU, just slower.
 - A working microphone

 ### 1. Clone the repo